pranavanand24/pranavanand24/README.md

-### Hello There, I am Pranav 👋

-I am a budding software developer and aspiring ai researcher, I recently completed my undergrad in Computer Science and Engineering from Thapar Institute of Engineering and Technology, Patiala, India ('22 batch).
-I'm a passionate learner who's always willing to learn and apply technologies across various domains.
-I love to explore new technologies and leverage them to solve real-life problems.
+Greetings! 👋 I am a dynamic software developer with a fervent passion for delving into the intricate realms of artificial intelligence.
+Constantly driven by an insatiable curiosity, I eagerly embrace opportunities to absorb and adeptly apply cutting-edge technologies across diverse domains.

-- 🔭 I mainly work with Python, C# and its libraries & frameworks, machine learning, deep learning, computer vision, reinforcement learning, and natural language processing.
+🚀 My expertise encompasses the utilization of Python and C# alongside their rich array of libraries and frameworks.
+My forte lies in the intricate fields of machine learning, deep learning, computer vision, reinforcement learning, and natural language processing.

-- 🌱 I’m working on reading and understanding research papers.
-- 🤝 I’m looking to collaborate on artificial intelligence research projects.
+📚 Currently, my intellectual pursuits involve immersing myself in the profound world of research papers.
+I am dedicated to unraveling the complexities within, fostering a deep understanding of the intricacies that drive innovation in the field.

+🤝 Actively seeking collaborative ventures, I am keen to contribute my skills and knowledge to meaningful artificial intelligence research projects.
+Let's forge ahead together in the pursuit of groundbreaking advancements!

 ### Connect with Me